natto1784/Euler/README.md

 My entrance exams are here, adios

 # Euler Project(?)
 Made this new repo to just add all the random euler project shit that ill ever do (yeah deleted my old repo by the same name that had quite a few shitty code files).
-This time I'll use some different languages because I've nothing better to do (maybe it will help me practice languages that I'll never use :D)
+This time I'll use some different languages because I've nothing better to do (maybe it will help me practice languages that I'll never use :D).
+Also, I'll try to write the fastest code that I can, instead of using some libs that are slower (for eg haskell/p005).

 # Developer environment using nix (I don't know why I added this [I really don't])
 To use a nix shell with all the required tools and LSP servers for these languages, run this inside this directory